absmach/magistrala-docs/docs/blogs/user-guide.md

 mosquitto_pub --help
 ```

-#### Using MQTT with Magistrala
+#### Using MQTT with SuperMQ

-Once Mosquitto is installed, you can use it with Magistrala:
+Once Mosquitto is installed, you can use it with SuperMQ:

 - Subscribe to a channel: